-It should be noted that if the company in the current period did not receive net profit, but has a net loss, then the formula will look as follows.
+It should be noted that if the company did not receive net profit during the current period, instead of showing a net loss, the formula will look like this:

 RE 1 = RE 0 – Net Loss – Dividends

-In most cases, companies save part of their income to invest in areas where growth opportunities can be created, for example, to purchase new equipment or to conduct research.
+Companies often save a part of their income to invest in areas with growth opportunities, for example, purchasing new equipment or conducting research.
 The retained earnings account is adjusted every time a new entry is added to the income or expense account.

-If the net loss for the current period is more significant than retained earnings at the beginning of the period, retained earnings on balance sheet may become negative, thereby creating a deficit.
-It is in this case that the loss becomes uncovered.
-In other words, the uncovered loss is the loss that occurred when the enterprise had an actual loss and was unable to cover it with retained earnings, which cause them to become harmful.
-The leading causes of negative retained earnings are considered to be the following:
+If the net loss for the current period is higher than the retained earnings at the beginning of the period, those retained earnings on the balance sheet may become negative.
+This creates a deficit.
+In other words, the uncovered loss is the loss that occurred when the enterprise experienced an actual loss and was unable to cover it with retained earnings.

-After calculating the uncovered loss, the loss amount of 2 thousand dollars will appear in the balance sheet.
-If at the beginning of the year, a definite amount of retained earnings was present, then the resulting loss will reduce it.
-If there were no retained earnings or retained earnings amount was smaller than the damage, then negative retained earnings will appear on the report.
+After calculating the uncovered loss, the loss amount of $2,000 will appear in the balance sheet.
+If, at the beginning of the year, retained earnings were present, then the resulting loss will reduce them.
+If there were no retained earnings or the retained earnings amount was smaller than the deficit, then negative retained earnings will appear on the report.

-Net income is a part of the profit remaining in the company after paying taxes and other payments and staying in its full disposal.
+Net income is the portion of profit remaining after taxes and other expenses have been paid.
 The company independently determines how to use these funds.
-In most cases, investors want to get their share in profits in the form of dividends.
-In turn, if the company pays the bonuses, there will be less or no funds for adding to the retained earnings account.
+In most cases, investors prefer to receive their share of profits in the form of dividends.
+In turn, if the company pays bonuses, there will be fewer or no funds to add to the retained earnings account.

 Negative shareholders equity

-Can shareholder’s equity even ever be negative?
+Can shareholder’s equity ever be negative?
 Unfortunately, yes.
-Since retained earnings are part of shareholder’s equity, continuous significant losses can decrease retained earnings so much that their negative balance brings the whole shareholders value down.
+Since retained earnings are part of shareholder’s equity, continuous significant losses can decrease retained earnings to the point that their negative balance brings the total stock value down.

-When stockholder’s equity is negative, it is no longer noted as such on the balance sheet, and instead, the total deficit appears on its balance.
-To management, owners, and investors, this means that a company will soon go under and might file for bankruptcy.
+When stockholder’s equity is negative, it is not noted as such on the balance sheet.
+Instead, the total deficit appears on the company’s balance.
+For management, owners, and investors, this means that a company might soon have to file for bankruptcy.

-However, if the company has enough cash to continue running the business, it might be able to do so for as long as it has money.
-Although shareholders might not get dividends, and their shares will get devalued, they will not owe anything to the company, and creditors cannot demand anything from them.
+As long as a company has cash available, it may be able to continue operations.
+Although shareholders might not get dividends, and their shares will get devalued, they will not owe anything to the company, and creditors will not be able to demand anything from them.

 How Negative Retained Earnings Impact Business

-Negative retained earnings hurt the business itself and on its shareholders.
-Since retained earnings are part of the shareholder’s equity, negative retained earnings will decrease the total number for shareholder’s equity.
-Besides being unable to pay dividends to shareholders, a company that has accumulated deficit that exceeds the amount of contributed capital is at risk of bankruptcy.
+Negative retained earnings harm the business and its shareholders, as well as decrease shareholders’ equity.
+Besides being unable to pay dividends to shareholders, a company that has accumulated a deficit that exceeds owner’s investments is at risk of bankruptcy.

-If there is a loss, the company needs to carefully analyze the causes, since it can be the result of a decrease in the competitiveness of products, which will require a change in the sales strategy or need for changes in production processes, or it may be a temporary occurrence when injecting an impressive but slowly recovering investment in production.
+If there is a loss, the company should carefully analyze the causes.
+Consistent losses can be the result of a decrease in the competitiveness of products or changes in the marketplace, making company’s offerings less attractive to buyers.
+This will require a change in sales strategy or changes in production processes.
+It may also only be a temporary occurrence.

-Additional funds and a way to earn enough profits to cover the losses would be required to bring negative retained earnings back to a positive balance.
-However, this would take time that not many owners have to spar.
-Otherwise, they might lose their investors.
-It should be noted that paying dividends at the expense of borrowed money when a company is experiencing a loss is unlikely to do any good for any business and may even lead to bankruptcy.
+Additional funds, and a way to earn sufficient profits to cover losses, is necessary to bring negative retained earnings back to a positive balance.
+However, this will take time, and puts a company at risk of losing investors.
+It should be noted that paying dividends using borrowed money when a company is experiencing a loss is unlikely to do any good and may even lead to bankruptcy.

 Another way to increase retained earnings is to reevaluate the company’s assets.
-An accounting method of reevaluating the holdings to a fair market price will allow adding an adjustment entry to the retained earnings, and it might be enough to bring retained earnings normal balance back to positive values.
-This will enable a company to be able to start paying dividends sooner.
+By adjusting company’s holdings to conform to market value, a company might be able to bring its retained earnings balance into black.
+This will enable a company to begin paying dividends sooner.

 If a company wants to attract investors, it will have to explain why it has a negative balance in retained earnings.
-This might be forgiven for a startup company that has yet to establish itself.
-Even if a company that has been operating for some time, one bad year might not keep investors from placing their funds into the company.
+Investors might be forgiving of a startup company that has not yet established itself.
+Even if a company has been operating for some time, one bad year may not discourage investors.